Progress Theatre: Present day

 The theatre has a membership of around 150 people and puts on a regular menu of classic and contemporary theatre.
 All of these productions are managed by volunteers.

-The theatre also stages a summer open-air event, predominantly a Shakespeare play, at the historic and newly-revovated ruins of Reading Abbey.
+The theatre also stages a summer open-air event, predominantly a Shakespeare play, at the historic and newly renovated ruins of Reading Abbey.
 These productions are managed in partnership with Reading Borough Council.
 In 2007, the event was expanded to form the Reading Abbey Ruins Open Air Festival.
 Due to the ongoing restoration of the abbey, in 2011 the event temporarily moved to the gardens of Caversham Court, the site of a Tudor manor house on the banks of the River Thames.
 However, it returned to Reading Abbey Ruins in 2018, following the completion of the renovations, and continued to perform from this beautiful location.

 Past productions

 Progress has presented contemporary plays since its founding and the first performances in England of The Good Woman of Setzuan by Bertolt Brecht and The Shadow of a Gunman by Seán O'Casey were produced at the theatre in 1952 and 1958 respectively.

 More recently, Progress has produced a series of Christmas shows based on popular children's books including: